timeseriesAI/tsai/README.md

   - it can only handle univariate time series
   - it doesn’t support GPU

-- I have developed ROCKET in Pytorch and you can now use it with univariate of multivariate time series, and with a GPU.
+- I have developed ROCKET with GPU support in Pytorch that you can now use it with univariate of multivariate time series.
 In this notebook you will see how you can use ROCKET in your time series problems.